nunomourinho/forensicVmAutopsyUserManual/docs/user/start_vm.rst

       \FloatBarrier

-   It's imperative to note that the solitary and secure method to halt or power off the machine is by utilizing the "Shutdown" or "Stop" buttons available in the :term:`Autopsy Plugin`.
+   It's imperative to note that the solitary and secure method to halt or power off the machine is by utilizing the "Shutdown" or "Stop" buttons available in the Autopsy Plugin.

    .. raw:: latex

       \FloatBarrier

    .. figure:: img/start_vm_0009.jpg
-      :alt: :term:`Autopsy Plugin` buttons for shutting down or stopping the machine.
+      :alt: Autopsy Plugin buttons for shutting down or stopping the machine.
       :align: center
       :width: 500

-      :term:`Autopsy Plugin`'s control buttons.
+      Autopsy Plugin's control buttons.

    .. raw:: latex